 Download the new version of Skype for Business bits.

 Register the appliance by calling Register-CcAppliance.

 Drain the old appliance and switch the network connection to the new appliance.

 When Cloud Connector updates to a new build, Cloud Connector cmdlets might not be updated.
 This can happen, for example, if a PowerShell window is left open while automatic update occurs.
 To load the updated cmdlets, you can do either of the following steps:> Close PowerShell on the Cloud Connector appliance, and then reopen PowerShell.> Or, you can run Import-Module CloudConnector -Force.

 Upgrade a single site to a new version

-If there is only one appliance in the site you want to upgrade, do the following:
+If there's only one appliance in the site you want to upgrade, do the following: